€57,48 €47,50 hors TVA

 Informations générales

-Spinal Dysraphism (SD), also known as Myelodysplasia, is an inherited neurological disorder present at birth due to an error in the development of an embryo.
+Spinal Dysraphism (SD), also known as Myelodysplasia, is a hereditary neurological disorder present at birth due to an error in the development of an embryo.
 The disease is part of a group disorders known as Neural Tube Defects (NTDs).
 This mutation is found in the Weimaraner breed and caused by a mutation in the NKX2-8 gene.

 Caractéristiques cliniques